Jaspero/MG-Photography/README.md

 # MG Photography

-This is the full source code for the Autism Center Osijek.
+This is the full source code for the MG Photography website.
 The app is built in Sapper and the database and hosting is on Firebase.

-Content management is done through JMS our open source content management system.
+Content management is done through [JMS](https://github.com/Jaspero/jms) our open source content management system.

 ## Why is this open source